Welcoming your puppy

 to be able to be ready and take care for him properly.

-A puppy dog: be aware of the responsibilities
+Be aware of the responsibilities

 Welcoming a puppy implies an important